A Robust Large-Period Discrete Time Crystal and its Signature in a Digital Quantum Computer: Introduction

-Experimentally realizing DTCs whose order parameter exhibits a much larger period than the corresponding driving period is highly desirable, as it paves the way for observing passive quantum error correction~\cite{Bomantara2021Repetition}, as well as novel dynamical physics such as Anderson localization and Mott insulator transitions in the time domain~\cite{Guo2013phase,sacha2015anderson,Delande2017,Giergiel2017,Mierzejewski2017,GiergielSacha2018,Guo2020}. \tc{Unfortunately, despite a considerable number of theoretical proposals for such large period DTCs~\cite{Sacha2015,Surace2019,Giergiel2020,Kuros_2020,Poggi2022,Gong2019,Pizzi2021higher}, \RBB{a majority of} existing experiments were only able to realize period-doubling~\cite{zhang2017observation,Rovny2018a,Rovny2018b,Sreejith2018,Kyprianidis2021observation,Shinjo2024unveiling} and period-tripling~\cite{Choi2017observation} DTCs.
-Indeed, as these experiments utilize (pseudo) spin-1/2 particles \RB{or spin-1 particles} respectively, \RBB{their underlying $\mathbb{Z}_2$ or $\mathbb{Z}_3$ symmetry only natively supports period-doubling or period tripling feature respectively.} \RBB{By contrast, the theoretical proposals of Refs.~\cite{Sacha2015,Surace2019,Giergiel2020,Kuros_2020} utilize higher-spin bosonic particles, which are thus incompatible with these experiments.
+Experimentally realizing DTCs whose order parameter exhibits a much larger period than the corresponding driving period is highly desirable, as it paves the way for observing passive quantum error correction~\cite{Bomantara2021Repetition}, as well as novel dynamical physics such as Anderson localization~\cite{Delande2017,Giergiel2017} and Mott insulator transitions in the time domain~\cite{Guo2013phase,sacha2015anderson,Mierzejewski2017,GiergielSacha2018,Guo2020}.
+Unfortunately, despite a considerable number of theoretical proposals for such large period DTCs \tc{in ultacold atomic systems~\cite{Sacha2015,Giergiel2020,Kuros_2020} and in spin-based systems~\cite{Surace2019,Gong2019,Poggi2022,Pizzi2021higher}}, a majority of existing experiments were only able to realize period-doubling \RBB{DTCs, such as Refs.~\cite{Mi2022, FreyRachel2022} which utilize superconducting quantum processors or Refs.~\cite{zhang2017observation,Rovny2018a,Rovny2018b,Sreejith2018,Kyprianidis2021observation} in other quantum simulation platforms,} \tc{ period-tripling~\cite{Choi2017observation} DTCs, and most recently, discrete time quasicrystals~\cite{Shinjo2024unveiling}.} Indeed, as these experiments utilize (pseudo) spin-1/2 particles {or spin-1 particles} respectively, {their underlying $\mathbb{Z}_2$ or $\mathbb{Z}_3$ symmetry only natively supports period-doubling or period tripling feature respectively.} By contrast, the theoretical proposals of Refs.~\cite{Sacha2015,Surace2019,Giergiel2020,Kuros_2020} utilize higher-spin bosonic particles, which are thus incompatible with these experiments.
 Nevertheless, it is worth pointing out that experimental demonstrations of large period DTCs and even their quasicrystal generalizations have recently been made in systems of higher-spin bosonic particles, such as Refs.~\cite{Kuros_2020,AuttiVolovik2018,Taheri2022}.
 However, to the best of our knowledge, experimental realizations of large period DTCs in systems containing strictly two-level particles are still lacking.
 On the other hand, two-level particles (qubits) form the most fundamental building blocks of a typical quantum processor.
-Meanwhile, realizing quantum phases of matter in a quantum processor has been an active research area in recent years, as it paves the way towards establishing quantum advantage that eventually leads to the development of a functional quantum computer.}}
+Meanwhile, realizing quantum phases of matter in a quantum processor has been an active research area in recent years, as it paves the way towards establishing quantum advantage that eventually leads to the development of a functional quantum computer.